Our Approach to the Environment

 NOVAGOLD’s commitment to responsible environmental management is embodied in our Environmental Policy, and includes:

-Donlin Gold is committed to safeguarding the subsistence culture dependent on the water and lands surrounding the project site, while also respecting the traditions of Alaska Native culture practiced by its employees and neighbors.
-To minimize environmental impacts, the Donlin Gold project site has implemented detailed operating and monitoring plans and policies, addressing various aspects such as safe drinking water; sanitary wastewater systems; stormwater management; spill prevention and control; fuel, oil, and hazardous materials management; wetlands protection; wildlife interactions; and more.
+Donlin Gold is committed to protecting the subsistence culture reliant on the water and lands surrounding the project site, while honoring Alaska Native culture practiced by its employees and neighbors.
+To minimize environmental impacts, the project site has implemented detailed operating and monitoring plans and policies, addressing safe drinking water, sanitary wastewater systems, stormwater management, spill prevention, hazardous materials management, wetlands protection, wildlife interactions, and more.

 Environmental Programs